How does Nominet monitor compliance?

 Where a registrar consistently breaches terms or has a serious breach of the agreement, the registrar’s tag(s) may be suspended or withdrawn.

-If we impose one or more of the sanctions set out in the Registrar Agreement, registrars can appeal that decision to our Head of Compliance.
+If we impose one or more of the sanctions set out in the RRA, registrars can appeal that decision to our Head of Compliance.
 Such appeals must be received within 10 days of the sanction being applied.
 When we receive your complaint we will acknowledge it within two working days.
 We will then fully investigate your complaint and aim to respond within 10 working days.
 If the situation requires a longer investigation, we will contact you within 10 working days to inform you of this and let you know when you can expect our response.

 During an appeal, the Head of Compliance may suspend the sanction or place reduced or increased restrictions on your tag.
 This will be clearly communicated to you by the Head of Compliance.

 If we suspend or end your Contract then you can appeal within 10 days of us notifying you of our decision.
 Appeals will be referred to an independent adjudicator appointed by the Centre for Effective Dispute Resolution (CEDR) using the ‘CEDR Solve Rules for Commercial Adjudication’.